bjoern-hempel/js-analysis/README.md

 ## B. License

-This tutorial is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details
+This library is licensed under the MIT License - see the [LICENSE.md](/LICENSE.md) file for details